JamesParrott/sDNA_GH/README.md

 ##### Running individual tools.
 Multiple sDNA_GH components can be chained together to run in sequence by connecting the `OK` Output Param of one component, to the `go` Input Param of the component(s) to be run afterwards.
 To work with a Grasshopper Colour Gradient tool, to show fewer Input and Output Params on each component, or to customise sDNA_GH behaviour, e.g. to connect in different inputs and outputs between individual tools running, advanced users may prefer to run only one tool per sDNA_GH component.
-To do this, simply 'turn off' the `auto_` options: `auto_get_Geom`, `auto_read_Usertext`, `auto_write_Shp`, `auto_read_Shp` and `auto_plot_data` by setting them to `false`, e.g. on a Config component.
+To do this, simply 'turn off' the `auto_` options: `auto_get_Geom`, `auto_read_User_Text`, `auto_write_Shp`, `auto_read_Shp` and `auto_plot_data` by setting them to `false`, e.g. on a Config component.
 How to do this is described below in more detail.

 ##### Errors.
 Errors that occurr while the components import the main sDNA_GH Python package  and when they initialise themselves must be cleared by deleting the component and placing a new one.
 It may also be necessary to first unload the sDNA_GH package using the unload component, to clear sDNA_GH from GPython's cached modules, and force it to be reimported.